evtaccount/telegram-ogn-tracker/README.md

 When tracking IDs, the bot sends a venue message for each address.
 The venue title displays the name provided with `/add` followed by the Telegram username in parentheses.
 Each time a beacon is received, the previous venue message is deleted and a new one is sent so the information stays up to date.
-The text message below each location still shows when that glider was last seen on the network and is updated independently for every address.
+If sending a venue fails (for example, due to missing permissions) the bot falls back to a regular live location message.
+The text below each message still shows when that glider was last seen on the network and is updated independently for every address.

 The bot prints debug logs for every received OGN line and any parse errors to help diagnose missing data.